spywhere/tmux.nvim/README.md

 These are a list of features that required a certain version of Neovim

+Neovim 0.8 or later is required for

+- Cleaner status line (hide the command line)

 Neovim 0.7 or later is required for

 - Status line on the bottom (above command line)